-Under this APS, FFP has identified a number of standard food assistance transfer modalities for use in implementing activities to achieve food security and nutrition objectives in relief, recovery, or protracted crisis contexts.
+Under this APS, FFP has identified a number of standard food assistance transfer modalities for use in implementing activities to achieve food security and nutrition objectives in recovery, protracted crisis, or DRR contexts.
 These modalities are listed below.
 FFP encourages partners to consider whichever modality or combination of modalities is best suited to the emergency context.
 FFP recognizes that emergency circumstances may require flexibility to switch between approved modalities over the life of the award.
-See the relevant application section for details on how flexibility can be included in the program description of the award.
+See section D in the activity design and description section for details on how flexibility can be included in the Program Description of the award.